Why It Works

-This quinoa salad takes Middle Eastern flavors and ties them together with a tangy sumac-laced lemon vinaigrette.
-Fortunately, the mix of tart, dried cherries, mint, parsley, salty feta, and pomegranate seeds is enough to make you forget you're eating healthy.
+If you ask me, fattoush is one of the best things in the world: It's bright, crunchy, and colorful.
+Plus, it has a bracing vinaigrette I just adore.
+With that in mind, this quinoa salad takes those same Middle Eastern flavors and ties them together with a sumac-laced lemon vinaigrette.
+The mix of tart, dried cherries, mint, parsley, salty feta, and pomegranate seeds is absolutely irresistible.

 - For the Vinaigrette: